Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">You've heard his voice, experienced his charisma or lack there of, and possibly, formed an opinion about him.
-Joe Rogan, is hard to ignore.
-Today, we going to look at his personality and give you some reasons why he might be an Enneagram Type 8 - The Challenger.</p>
+<p class="firstLetter">You've heard his voice, experienced his charisma or lack thereof, and possibly, formed an opinion about him.
+Joe Rogan is hard to ignore.
+Today, we are going to look at his personality and give you some reasons why he might be an Enneagram Type 8 - The Challenger.</p>

 <div
   style="display: flex;